brandur/sorg/content/articles/postgres-atomicity.md

 `xmax` transactions are committed is an expensive operation.
-To avoid having to go to it every time, Postgres will set special commit status flags called "hint bits" for a heap tuple that its scanned.
+To avoid having to go to it every time, Postgres will set special commit status flags called "hint bits" for a heap tuple that is scanned.
 Subsequent operations can check the tuple's hint bits and are saved a trip to the commit log themselves.